The Media Mix Navigator tool, powered by econometrics, helps you get the most out of your media investment.

 How to use

-- Results will automatically display once all fields complete
+- Results will automatically display once all fields are complete

-- Select ‘Year 2’ and ‘Year 3’, and adjust spend levels, to view the impact of investment in subsequent periods
+Explore recommendations and results for your configuration.
+Select and/or adjust budgets for 'Year 2' and 'Year 3' using the checkboxes below the chart to view impact of investment in subsequent periods

 - Brand search and affiliates are not included.
 These are considered pure ‘fulfilment’ media which facilitate a sale but don’t generate demand for a brand.
 These channels should be budgeted separately.
 Fulfilment costs have a bearing on advertising effectiveness (the revenue/profit/ROI would be lower, if included).

 - As budget is allocated at an annual level, the tool does not account for the impact of changes in weekly weights and flighting.